Skip to content

 Page Objects / Modules

-The term Modules can be used as a synonym for Page Objects.
-The concept and benefits remain the same—creating modular and reusable components that represent different pages or user interfaces of a web application.
+The term Modules can serve as a synonym for Page Objects.
+The concept and benefits remain consistent: creating modular and reusable components that represent different pages or user interfaces of a web application.

 In the context of testing frameworks, a Page Object is a design pattern used to enhance the maintainability and reusability of automated tests, particularly in web application testing.
-It provides an object-oriented approach to represent the different pages or user interfaces of a web application.
+It provides an object-oriented approach for representing the different pages or user interfaces of a web application.

 The main idea behind the Page Object pattern is to encapsulate the elements, actions, and behaviors of a web page within a dedicated module.